5 Tips For Buying the Right Backpack

 I’ve often found that if a pack model’s sizing is such that my torso length falls on the line between sizes, then either size could be a little small or a little big for me.
 If I really want that pack, the smaller size often fits me better.
 But you’ll probably find a more comfortable fit when your torso length falls closer to the middle of a pack’s fit range.

 Do you like The Big Outside?
 I’m Michael Lanza, the creator of The Big Outside, recognized as a top outdoors blog by USA Today, a Trip Advisor site, and others.
-Get email updates about new stories and free gear giveaways by entering your email address in the box at the top of the left sidebar, at the bottom of this story, or on my About page, and follow my adventures on Facebook and Twitter.
+Get email updates about new stories and free gear giveaways by entering your email address in the box at the bottom of this story or in the left sidebar, and follow my adventures on Facebook and Twitter.

 This blog and website is my full-time job and I rely on the support of readers.
 If you like what you see here, please help me continue producing The Big Outside by making a donation using the Support button at the top of the left sidebar or below.
 Thank you for your support.